 State Farm vs. GEICO: Which Is Better for Discounts?

 The number of discounts a company offers can lower your overall premium, but what matters most is your final quote.
 Most insurance companies' two most significant discounts are the home and auto bundle and usage-based program discounts.
+Based on our analysis of home and bundle discounts, State Farm offers some of the best discounts for bundling.

 Unfortunately, GEICO doesn’t provide any concrete information about how much customers can save by purchasing their home and auto insurance through the same company.
 MoneyGeek found that consumers can save up to 25% by bundling, which is well above the 17% average savings across all insurance companies.
 This high discount makes State Farm the clear winner in this category.